jlenz27/PizzaParlor/README.md

 _If you have any issues running this program or wish to contact me please email me at John.lenz29@gmail.com_

 Copyright (c) 1/06/2023 John Lenz(s)

+Tests--

+Describe: PizzaOrder()

+Test: "It should return a Pizza object with two properties for toppings and size"
+Code: const myPizza = new Pizza("medium", "cheese", "cheese");
+Expected Output: Pizza { size: medium, toppings :cheese toppingstwo : cheese

+Tests--

+Describe: calculateCost()

+Test: "It should return the cost of a pizza at a given size."
+Code: const myPizza = new Pizza("large", "cheese", "cheese");
+Expected Output: Pizza: 18